Written by: Admin

 There is an undeniable link between negative thinking and addictive behavior.
 Negative thoughts may affect some people more severely than others.
 And individuals struggling with substance abuse are particularly vulnerable to turning negative thinking into distorted thoughts.

 These distorted thought processes often lead to intense emotions.
 Ranging from excessive hyperactivity and happiness, to inappropriate outbursts of anger, the intense emotions are generally deemed “unreliable.”
-When this happens, the individual can unknowingly isolate themself from society that views them as unstable.
+When this happens, the individual can unknowingly isolate themselves from society that views them as unstable.

 What happens next isn’t a surprise.
 For several reasons—whether self-medication, stress or impulsivity—many people start abusing drugs and alcohol as a coping method.
 Although drugs and alcohol might seem like only a temporary solution, they quickly become a primary source of relief.